andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 * [**Code Samples**](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html) - Small console applications that show you how to:
     * Utilize specific OpenVINO capabilities in an application
     * Help developers perform specific tasks, such as loading a model, running inference, querying specific device capabilities, and more.
-* [**Demo Applications**](https://docs.openvinotoolkit.org/latest/_demos_README.html) - Console applications that provide robust application templates to support developers while they implement specific deep learning scenarios.
-These applications might involve increasingly complex processing pipelines that gather analysis from several models that run inference simultaneously, like detecting a person in a video stream along with detecting the person's physical attributes, such as age, gender, and emotional state.
+* [**Demo Applications**](https://docs.openvinotoolkit.org/latest/_demos_README.html) - Console applications that provide robust application templates to help you implement specific deep learning scenarios.
+These applications involve increasingly complex processing pipelines that gather analysis data from several models that run inference simultaneously, such as detecting a person in a video stream along with detecting the person's physical attributes, such as age, gender, and emotional state.

 ## <a name="openvino-installation"></a>Intel® Distribution of OpenVINO™ toolkit Installation and Directory Structure
 This guide assumes you completed all Intel® Distribution of OpenVINO™ toolkit installation and configuration steps.
 If you have not yet installed the toolkit, see [Install Intel® Distribution of OpenVINO™ toolkit for Linux*](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html).